Freaky-coder05/animepahe-cli/README.md

 - Custom filename can include path information for organized exports
 - When episodes are not specified with export, all episodes are exported by default

+### Archive Support 🚧 **IN DEVELOPMENT**
+- ZIP feature is currently under active development
+- Will compress all downloaded episodes into a ZIP archive after successful downloads
+- Planned features:
+  - Automatic ZIP creation after download completion
+  - Archive naming based on series title
+  - Option to retain or remove original files
+  - Progress indication for compression process

 ### Platform Support
 - **Windows**: Fully supported with native executable
 - **Linux**: Potential future support under consideration